Short-term study visas guidance for staff

 Non-visa nationals (such as US or Canadian students) need immigration permission.
-They must apply in advance for a Tier 4 visa, but can obtain a short-term study visa at port of entry.
+They must apply in advance for a Student visa, but can obtain a short-term study visa at port of entry.
 The student must have proof of acceptance onto a course of study and finances with them at the port of entry.
 They must also have a valid ATAS certificate if the course requires it.

 Non-visa national students on a short-term study visa who are eligible to use eGates should avoid using the eGates and instead see a Border Force officer at passport control.
 This is to ensure their entry visa gets stamped to their passport.